trane-project/trane-music/courses/minor_scale/lesson_C/exercise_7/back.md

-The note in degree number 7 of the C minor scale is B♭.
+The note in degree number 7 of the C Minor scale is B♭.